alunduil/template.py/README.md

 ## Prerequisites

 1. Visual Studio Code with "Remote Development" installed
-2. Using SSH instead of HTTPS to connect to Github ([SSH set-up documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh))
+2. Connect to Github using SSH instead of HTTPS (the default method), [see how to setup SSH here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

 ## How to use this template